AakashRaina/WordGrab/README.md

 chmod +x scrap.py
 mv greword.py /usr/bin/
 mv /usr/bin/greword.py /usr/bin/greword

+also install pyttsx for audio(pip install pyttsx)
 ```
 ##Usage
-After the installation is done,everytime you run `greword` on your terminal a word will pop on your notification panel.The word will also be read out to you for learning the pronounciation
+After the installation is done,everytime you run `greword` on your terminal a word will pop on your notification panel.The word will also be read out to you for learning the pronounciation.